-supervisor:terminate\child(Sup, Id)
+supervisor:terminate_child(Sup, Id)

-Stopping a significant child of a supervisor configured for automatic shutdown will not trigger an automatic shutdown.
 The child specification for a stopped child process is deleted with the following call:

+'''

-supervisor:delete child(Sup, Id)
+supervisor:delete_child(Sup, Id)

+'''

 Sup is the pid, or name, of the supervisor.
 Id is the value associated with the id key in the child specification.